BM345/NagwaSchemas/question/README.md

 This document gives the specification for the new question XML format (version 2.0), and describes the important changes that have been made from the previous question XML format.

+## Table of Contents

+- [Question Part Types] (#question-part-types)
+- [Examples of the New Format] (#examples-of-the-new-format)

-## Question Types
+## Question Part Types

-The table below briefly describes the different question types - including new question types - that can exist in Nagwa content.
-New question types are indicated by an asterisk (*).
+The table below briefly describes the different question part types - including new question part types - that can exist in Nagwa content.
+New question part types are indicated by an asterisk (*).

 | Abbreviation | Name | Description |
 |---|---|---|